 Near Mountain Home in Elmore County, Idaho — The American West (Mountains)

 Location.
-43° 15.054′ N, 115° 34.758′ W. Marker is near Mountain Home, Idaho, in Elmore County.
-Marker is on Sun Valley Highway (U.S. 20 at milepost 107) near Immigrant Road, on the right when traveling west.
+43° 15.054′ N, 115° 38.106′ W. Marker is near Mountain Home, Idaho, in Elmore County.
+Marker is at the intersection of Immigrant Road and Canyon Creek Road, on the right when traveling west on Immigrant Road.
 Touch for map.
 Marker is in this post office area: Mountain Home ID 83647, United States of America.
 Touch for directions.